Jacqui Brookes: Sob Stories 2xCD-R

 “Just Another” was another fretless-led song that strongly recalled Bowie’s classic “Always Crashing In The Same Car.”
 The verses here really make me think of the verse structure of the latter.
 Listen below.

 Then the second side got an injection of energy with the one upbeat tune here.
 “I’m Not Ashamed” was a bold riposte to a would-be emotional blackmailer and the one song here where Ms. Brookes didn’t have to play the emotionally crushed victim role.
 Foley effects of breaking glass once more added a visual flair to the storytelling here.
 Remember, this album was called “Sob Stories” for the best of reasons.
-This was effectively a concept album of an emotional bruised protagonist twisting in the loveless, existential wind.
+This was effectively a concept album of an emotionally bruised protagonist twisting in the loveless, existential wind.

 The album reached it’s dark emotional peak with “Thin Air.”
 Languid guitar danced with the slurred fretless bass here while the synths offered only enervated, skittering energy that become almost intolerable as the song progressed.
 The slamming drums echo the gunshots that are foreshadowed throughout the song.
 O’Neill’s solo on this one was scorcher and the drum breakdown in the coda actually delivered the gunshots that were always just below the surface of this incredibly tense song.
 It actually sounded like something that might have belonged on Peter Gabriel’s third album.